alphaanywhere/Alpha-Anywhere-Webinars/README.md

 # Alpha-Anywhere-Webinars
 Component files from Alpha Anywhere Demo and Q&amp;A Webcast

-Use the gree "Code" button to clone this repository locally on your machine or download a .zip file of the entire repository.
+Use the green "Code" button to clone this repository locally on your machine or download a .zip file of the entire repository.
 Instructions for downloading individual files can be found in each folder.

 ## Watch the Webinars